Emergency

 The International Group of P&I Clubs has produced a “Piracy- FAQs” document to provide general clarification and guidance on a number of matters concerning insurance cover issues arising out of piracy incidents.
 It provides an overview of the scope of cover provided by P&I, H&M, and war risks insurance, discusses questions related to engagement of private maritime security guards, and reviews some relevant charterparty issues.

-While the questions and answers in the document are focused on piracy in the High-Risk Area in the Indian Ocean, they also apply to piracy and armed robbery against vessels in the Gulf of Guinea and other similarly affected areas.
+While the questions and answers in the document are focused on piracy in the Indian Ocean, they also apply to piracy and armed robbery against vessels in other similarly affected areas.

 Use of external security companies